-In this self-interview I will try to create a retrospective picture of who I am and what my role is or might be in the FadingMusic project studio, as well as how FadingMusic is established and what my future goals are.
+In this short self-interview, I try to give you an idea of who I am and what my role at FadingMusic is, as well as how it was founded and what my future goals are.

 Can you tell something about yourself?

 My name is Ferry Meštrović, at the time of this interview, a 28-year-old man who lives in a small village in Zeeland, Netherlands.

 I studied computer engineering and graduated in 2014.
 My hobbies are old computers, game consoles and of course writing music.
 I work as a content manager at an online web store and in my free time I run a small music studio called FadingMusic.
 My dream is to start my own independent record label and make a full album and release it worldwide.

 Music has always played an important role in my life since I was very young.
 Whether it was music from a video game or an old cassette that I listened to, it always seems to evoke some kind of emotional response that I can link to a certain time in my life.

 In my teenage years, I was often fooling around with a low-quality computer microphone that you could mount on a CRT-monitor using the Windows sound recorder to make my recordings.
 I played around with pitch and other effects, it was fun to do.
 Somehow, I found a way to make multitrack recordings on the computer, I started doing this with a friend to make hilarious recordings, which later resulted in a side project.
 At one point I asked myself what would happen if I tried to write a song?
 I believe it was in 2005 that I actually started writing music.
 I loved to do it.